TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 ## Neural Network Natural Replication

-One last thing that I've noticed that neural networks have natural tendency to replicate themselves.
+One last thing that I've noticed is that neural networks have natural tendency to replicate themselves.
 But not only the outer way, like telling your friend he should be programmer instead of working at McDonald's.

 But also the inner way, in ourselves.
 How?
-When we believe in freedom at work, freedom out of national borders, freedom with drugs, with Zen spirituality... we might want a freedom in relations ship.
-Or we believe in God, strict Christianity church, strict rules, we have a sex with a random stranger and we'll get pregnant.
+When we believe in freedom at work, freedom out of national borders, freedom with drugs, with Zen spirituality... we might want freedom in relationships.
+Or we believe in God, strict Christianity church, strict rules, we have sex with a random stranger and we'll get pregnant.
 We have to keep the baby because we believe all this cohesion (true story of my friend).

 **One example for all?** This post is just set of my thoughts that want to be replicated or rather reflected in your neural network.
 In human words: I want to inspire you, to talk about this, to think about this, to give me your view of all this.